Helping Improve

 For better retention when teaching, engage patients and family members in an active discussion using the teach-back technique.
 Teach-back has been extensively studied and improves recall and understanding by at least 37%.

-To use teach-back, ask patients to restate what you have said with a statement like, "Tell me which three medications you are taking for heart failure and why you are taking them."
+To use teach-back, ask patients to restate what you told them with a statement like, "Tell me which three medications you are taking for heart failure and why you are taking them."

 Do this frequently.
-This opens conversation and is an excellent opportunity for questions.
+Teach-back encourages conversation and is an excellent opportunity for questions.

 Picture this: At discharge, a patient’s prescription is sent to their pharmacy.
 Insurance requires prior authorization, and the pharmacy requests one from the prescribing doctor's office.
-But the office doesn't have the staff to complete it immediately.
-They have new staff who haven’t been trained in prior authorizations.
+But the office doesn't have the staff to complete it immediately or they have new staff who haven’t been trained in prior authorizations.
 They miss sending some information.
 After a denial and an appeal, it goes through, but the patient has gone three weeks without getting the medication they need.

 This situation is not uncommon.